Real-World AI Applications: Retail, Autonomous Transportation, Engineering, And Manufacturing

 Most importantly, deep learning help to understand customer requests.
 If the robot cannot handle a request independently, it can engage a live consultant on the request.
 OSHbot also performs inventory management of goods on the shelves.

-All this allows the staff to devote more time to customers with the most complex and potentially more profitable requests.
+AI in logistics is transforming how retailers operate, allowing staff to devote more time to customers with the most complex and potentially more profitable requests.
 At the same time, the efficiency of each store is improved by constantly maintaining an inventory.

 Autonomous transportation